Loch Ness (film): Plot

 Andy assaults Dempsey for his relationship with Laura, but she defends him.
 Isabel gives him a get well card, with a drawing of what she calls a “water kelpie” on it.
 Realising she, too, has seen the monster, Dempsey convinces Isabel to show him where it lives, and he will buy her a red bicycle she has always wanted.
 Isabel leads him to a cavern beneath Urquhart Castle, where they encounter a family of plesiosaur and elasmosaur hybrids.
 Isabel can communicate with them through a series of whistles.
 In astonished euphoria, Dempsey takes photographs of the monsters, frightening them, and knocking Isabel into the water.
 He saves her, but is confronted by the Water Bailiff.

 Dempsey is kicked out of the inn by a furious Laura, and Isabel is deeply hurt by his betrayal.
-Dempsey and Adrian travel to London to publicly reveal the dinosaurs’ existence.
+Dempsey and Adrian travel to London to publicly reveal the animals’ existence.
 Dempsey meets the Water Bailiff on the train, imploring him to not reveal the truth.
-Dempsey reasons that exposure and science would help the creatures, but the Water Bailiff points out how it was Isabel and her faith, not science, that led him to the dinosaurs.
+Dempsey reasons that exposure and science would help the creatures, but the Water Bailiff points out how it was Isabel and her faith, not science, that led him to the animals.

 At a conference at the Natural History Museum, Dempsey is unable to go through with the presentation, replacing his photographs with Isabel's kelpie drawing.
 On the way out, Dempsey informs Adrian that he fabricated his photographs before coming to Scotland, but Adrian, knowing the truth, understands.
 The Water Bailiff returns to Loch Ness, discovering Dempsey slipped his photographs into his bag during their conversation on the train.
 Dempsey returns to the inn, reuniting with Laura and Isabel, bringing the new bicycle with him.
 The plesiosaurs swim through the loch, accompanied by an infant.